Safety: Definitions

+As an outcome, safety is an acceptable history of adverse events.
+As a target, safety involves proactive planning and strategies to minimise risk in a changing environment, while as an ongoing process, safety involves ensuring that people, environment and property will be protected in the current situation, and adverse incidents are mitigated when they occur.

-Safety is the condition of a “steady state” of an organization or place doing what it is supposed to do.
-“What it is supposed to do” is defined in terms of public codes and standards, associated architectural and engineering designs, corporate vision and mission statements, and operational plans and personnel policies.
+Safety is the condition of a "steady state" of an organization or place doing what it is supposed to do.
+"What it is supposed to do" is defined in terms of public codes and standards, associated architectural and engineering designs, corporate vision and mission statements, and operational plans and personnel policies.
 For any organization, place, or function, large or small, safety is a normative concept.
 It complies with situation-specific definitions of what is expected and acceptable.

 Using this definition, protection from a home's external threats and protection from its internal structural and equipment failures (see Meanings, above) are not two types of safety but rather two aspects of a home's steady state.

-In the world of everyday affairs, not all goes as planned.
-Some entity's steady state is challenged.
-This is where security science, which is of more recent date, enters.
-Drawing from the definition of safety, then:

-Security is the process or means, physical or human, of delaying, preventing, and otherwise protecting against external or internal, defects, dangers, loss, criminals, and other individuals or actions that threaten, hinder or destroy an organization’s “steady state,” and deprive it of its intended purpose for being.
+Security is the process or means, physical or human, of delaying, preventing, and otherwise protecting against external or internal, defects, dangers, loss, criminals, and other individuals or actions that threaten, hinder or destroy an organization's "steady state," and deprive it of its intended purpose for being.

 Using this generic definition of safety it is possible to specify the elements of a security program.

+Safety terminology

 Limitations

 Safety can be limited in relation to some guarantee or a standard of insurance to the quality and unharmful function of an object or organization.
 It is used in order to ensure that the object or organization will do only what it is meant to do.

 It is important to realize that safety is relative.
 Eliminating all risk, if even possible, would be extremely difficult and very expensive.
 A safe situation is one where risks of injury or property damage are low and manageable.

 When something is called safe, this usually means that it is safe within certain reasonable limits and parameters.
 For example, a medication may be safe, for most people, under most circumstances, if taken in a certain amount.

 A choice motivated by safety may have other, unsafe consequences.
 For example, frail elderly people are sometimes moved out of their homes and into hospitals or skilled nursing homes with the claim that this will improve the person's safety.
 The safety provided is that daily medications will be supervised, the person will not need to engage in some potentially risky activities such as climbing stairs or cooking, and if the person falls down, someone there will be able to help the person get back up.
 However, the end result might be decidedly unsafe, including the dangers of transfer trauma, hospital delirium, elder abuse, hospital-acquired infections, depression, anxiety, and even a desire to die.